jk4011/torchlevy_page/intro.md

 width: 35em
 name: ConvLNP
 ---
 Symmetric $\alpha$-stable distributions at multiple $\alpha$.
-The tail gets heavier as $\alpha$ descreases
+The tail gets heavier as $\alpha$ descreases.

 **Alpha-stable distributions** are a class of heavy-tailed probability distributions that are characterized by the fact that they are stable under linear combinations.
-Alpha-stable distributions are also known for their heavy-tailed behavior, which means that they have thicker tails than the normal distribution and are more likely to produce large deviations from the mean.
+Alpha-stable distributions are also known for their heavy-tailed behavior, which means that they have thicker tails than the normal distribution and have infinite variance unlike gaussian distributions

 **Symmetric** $\alpha$-stable distributions are a subclass of $\alpha$-stable distributions that are symmetric around the mean, which means that the distribution is the same whether you reflect it about the mean or not.
 In other words, if X is a random variable distributed according to a symmetric $\alpha$-stable distribution, then the distribution of -X is the same as the distribution of X.